Evlos/placeholder/README.md

 Placeholder
 ==========================

-It actually won't generate any general image content such as JPG or PNG, only text SVG will be sent to the client.
+It won't actually generate any image content such as JPG or PNG; only text SVG will be return to the client.

 **Usage:**